 My kids were very excited about playing with their ice boats.
 They helped to fill a large container full of water and set their boats to sail.

 - This activity is great for encouraging countless science related discussions about ice and water, floating and sinking, liquid and solids.
 Exploring questions such as why do you think water expands when it is frozen?
 Why do you think ice floats on water?

 Watching in amazement as the ice boats melt and mix the red and yellow food colouring together.
 This is a great way of also looking at colours and mixing them together to create new ones.
 I would love to use blue and yellow next time!!

-When the ice boats were all melted – my girls all jumped in!!
+When the ice boats were all melted – my kids all jumped in!!
 That is what sensory play with water is all about?
 The water was a tad cold from the ice though!

 Without going too deeply into the chemistry of why ice floats on water, here is a very basic explanation: